Dog Allergies

 Allergies are one of the most common health issues in dogs, affecting up to 10-15% of the canine population.
 Unlike humans who often experience respiratory symptoms, dogs typically show allergies through their skin.
-This guide covers the types of allergies, how to identify them, and effective treatment options.
+This guide focuses on the types of allergies, how to identify them, and effective treatment options.

 Allergic Emergency - Anaphylaxis